Two-timescale EXTRA for Distributed Smooth Non-convex Optimization: INTRODUCTION

 In this paper, we consider the optimization problem:

 where $\mathbf{x}$ represents the decision vector and each $f_{i}$ is differentiable and smooth but potentially non-convex.
-The goal is to utilize $m$ agents to iteratively and collaboratively solve the optimization problem \eqref{P1} in a distributed manner.
-We assume these $m$ agents are connected by an undirected and connected network $\mathcal{G} = \{\mathcal{V},\mathcal{E} \}$.
+The goal is to utilize $n$ agents to iteratively and collaboratively solve the optimization problem \eqref{P1} in a distributed manner.
+We assume these $n$ agents are connected by an undirected and connected network $\mathcal{G} = \{\mathcal{V},\mathcal{E} \}$.
 Each agent $i \in \mathcal{V} = \{1,2,\dots,n\}$ only has information about its local objective function $f_{i}$ and local estimate $\mathbf{x}_{i}$.
 During each iteration, agents can exchange information with their neighbors within the network, allowing all agents to collectively work towards solving the target optimization problem \eqref{P1}.
-The distributed optimization over a connected network is widely applied in different aspects such as learning, estimation and control.
-Some typical applications include distributed and parallel machine learning \citep{facchinei2015parallel,hong2017prox}, distributed reinforcement learning \citep{gao2019reinforcement} and power system control \citep{gan2012optimal,ram2009distributed}.
+The distributed optimization problem over a connected network is widely exists in engineering applications such as learning, estimation and control~\cite{facchinei2015parallel,hong2017prox,gao2019reinforcement,gan2012optimal,ram2009distributed}.

-In order to solve problem \eqref{P1} in a distributed way, there are two main categories of distributed methods: dual decomposition methods and consensus-based methods.
-Note that problem \eqref{P1} can be equivalently reformulated as a linear constrained optimization problem:

-where the decision vector $\mathbf{x} = (\mathbf{x}_{1},\mathbf{x}_{2},\dots, \mathbf{x}_{n})^T \in \mathbb{R}^{np}$ and constrain matrix $A \in \mathbb{R}^{n\times n}$ satisfies $\textup{Null}(A) = \textup{span} \{\bm 1\}$.
-To ensure we can solve \eqref{P2} in distributed manner, either $A$ or $A^T A$ should be graph dependent.
-Dual decomposition based algorithms solve problem \eqref{P2} directly and are often constructed based on augmented Lagrangian function.
-When $f_{i}$ is (strongly) convex, the existing algorithms include DADMM \citep{chang2014multi,schizas2007consensus,shi2014linear}, DLM \citep{ling2015dlm} and Incremental PD gradient \citep{alghunaim2020linear}.
-For non-convex optimization problems, some existing dual-decomposition based algorithms include PROX-PDA \citep{hong2016decomposing} and Primal Dual Gradient Descent Ascent (PDGDA) \citep{hong2018gradient}.
-Note that these dual decomposition based methods solve general linearly constrained problems directly and can be adapted to distributed problems by assuming a structured form for the constraint matrix $A$ or $A^T A$.